vippsas/vipps-checkout/vipps-checkout-api.md

 | `Vipps-System-Plugin-Name`    | The name of the ecommerce plugin                                                              | `woocommerce-checkout` |
 | `Vipps-System-Plugin-Version` | The version number of the ecommerce plugin                                                    | `1.4.1`                |

 The last four headers (starting with `Vipps-System-`) are meant to identify your system (and plugin).
-Please use self-explanatory, human readable and reasonably short values.
+Please use self-explanatory, human-readable and reasonably short values.

 All fields of the request body are described in our [API Reference][create-checkout-session-endpoint].